 Below we’ve pasted two different chart examples of the hanging man, indicating a reversal of the current trend.
 On the left image, we’ve shown Apple stock, with two hanging man examples that end a bullish trend, even if it’s just temporarily.
 On the right, a hanging man pattern that ends a bullish trend for the USD/JPY Forex pair.

 In the first example (Apple), you may notice that I have only indicated 2 hanging man patterns in the red box.
 The two green candles, and not the red wick that succeeds the first green hanging man.
 That is because the red candle between hanging man 1 and 2 has a shadow that is not twice as long as its body.
 The body of the red candle is about the same as the wick.
 Nevertheless, some traders might consider this a hanging man pattern and it would not be completely wrong to do so.
 The candle is a bearish candle that indicates the end of the move higher.

 In the second example (USD/JPY), the body of the red hanging man candle seems a little too large to be a hanging man.
 But, the wick is more than double the length of the candle, and there is no top wick to the candle.
 This is a good indication of sellers taking control for an end to the uptrend.

-Below is an example of entry limits and stop loss levels when taking a trade based on the hanging man candlestick pattern.
-The entry on both charts, is slightly above the hanging man candle.
+Below is an example of entry limits and stop-loss levels when taking a trade based on the hanging man candlestick pattern.
+The entry on both charts is slightly above the hanging man candle.
 While the stop loss is above the general structure of the move.
 When looking for an area to place the stop loss, first risk tolerance on the trade should be calculated.
-Second it is helpful to locate a previous high that will act as resistance, so you can set you stop just above that level if risk management permits.
+Second, it is helpful to locate a previous high that will act as resistance, so you can set you to stop just above that level if risk management permits.